tassia/vanierFLOSS/README.md

 ## What are typical contributions?
 Can students help?

 Totally yes!
-If you've done and of the following, that's what we do!
+If you've done any of the following, that's what we do!

  * Coding
  * Testing and Reporting bugs
  * Writing documentation
  * Translating software or documentation
  * Designing graphical material
- * Mentoring newbies
+ * Mentoring newcomers

-Even if you haven't done any of the above, if you need a helping hand to start contributing, join the club and you'll be at the right place.
+Even if you haven't done any of the above, if you need a helping hand to start contributing, join the Club and you'll be at the right place.

 <a name="why" />